 Admission Contact Information

 Columbia, MO 65211

-Admission into the MA program is determined by the graduate committee’s consideration of the applicant’s performance on the applicant’s academic record, personal statement, letters of recommendation, and the GRE general test.
+Admission into the MA program is determined by the graduate committee’s consideration of the applicant’s academic record, personal statement, letters of recommendation, and the GRE general test.

 Fall deadline: December 15

 - Minimum TOEFL scores for international applicants: 89